apify/crawlee/docs/guides/session_management.md

 ---
-id: sessionmanagement
+id: session-management
 title: Session Management
 ---
-[`SessionPool`](../api/sessionpool) is a class that allows you to handle the rotation of proxy IP addresses along with cookies and other custom settings in Apify SDK.
+[`SessionPool`](/docs/api/sessionpool) is a class that allows you to handle the rotation of proxy IP addresses along with cookies and other custom settings in Apify SDK.

 The main benefit of a Session pool is that you can filter out blocked or non-working proxies, so your actor does not retry requests over known blocked/non-working proxies.